 Linking what’s in the book to what’s happening in your child’s life is a good way to get your child talking.
+For example, you could say, ‘We went to the playground today, just like the boy in this book.
+What do you like to do at the playground?’
 You can also encourage talking by chatting about interesting pictures in the books you read with your child.

 When you read aloud with your child, you can point to words as you say them.
-This shows your child the link between written and spoken words, and helps your child learn that words are distinct parts of language.
+This shows your child the link between spoken and written words, and helps your child learn that words are distinct parts of language.
 These are important concepts for developing literacy.

-Your local library is a great source of new books.
+Your local library or mobile library is a great source of books.

 Language development: the first eight years